 Previous GeneCards Identifiers for HCN1 Gene

 The membrane protein encoded by this gene is a hyperpolarization-activated cation channel that contributes to the native pacemaker currents in heart and neurons.
 The encoded protein can homodimerize or heterodimerize with other pore-forming subunits to form a potassium channel.
 This channel may act as a receptor for sour tastes. [provided by RefSeq, Oct 2011]

 GeneCards Summary for HCN1 Gene

 HCN1 (Hyperpolarization Activated Cyclic Nucleotide Gated Potassium Channel 1) is a Protein Coding gene.
-Diseases associated with HCN1 include epileptic encephalopathy, early infantile, 24 and ohtahara syndrome.
-Among its related pathways are Transmission across Chemical Synapses and Sweet Taste Signaling.
-GO annotations related to this gene include identical protein binding and voltage-gated potassium channel activity.
-An important paralog of this gene is KCNH1.
+Diseases associated with HCN1 include Epileptic Encephalopathy, Early Infantile, 24 and Generalized Epilepsy With Febrile Seizures Plus, Type 10.
+Among its related pathways are Sweet Taste Signaling and Potassium Channels.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and voltage-gated potassium channel activity.
+An important paralog of this gene is HCN4.

-	Hyperpolarization-activated ion channel exhibiting weak selectivity for potassium over sodium ions.
+Hyperpolarization-activated ion channel exhibiting weak selectivity for potassium over sodium ions (PubMed:28086084).
 Contributes to the native pacemaker currents in heart (If) and in neurons (Ih).
 May mediate responses to sour stimuli.